2Yr·

 -PEG (if profit)

--DCF or PV (instead of a dividend, simply discount the FCF in the PV approach - watch out!
+-DCF or PV (instead of a dividend, simply discount the FCF in the PV approach - attention!
 Then with the WACC and not cost of equity!)

 -Rule of 40

--continuous and stable sales growth as well as EPS growth
+-Continuous and stable sales growth and EPS growth

 𝗩. 𝗙𝗮𝘇𝗶𝘁

-In summary, hopefully I was able to introduce you to the following tools:
+To summarize, I hope I was able to give you an understanding of the following tools:

--Present Value Calculation (as a simple alternative to DCF)
+-Present value calculation (as a simple alternative to the DCF)

--Dividend Discount Model (DDM), to be applied similarly to the DCF method
+-Dividend Discount Model (DDM), similar to the DCF method

 Finally, I would like to leave you with the following:

-All Valuations are biased - The views of a stock/company are usually formed before you fundamentally value the company.
-Therefore, do not be too optimistic but rather choose pessimistic parameters.
+All valuations are biased - The views of a share/company have usually already been formed before the company is fundamentally valued.
+Therefore, do not be too optimistic, but rather choose pessimistic parameters.
 Nevertheless, a certain bias remains.
-As you could probably gather from my explanations, both methods offer advantages and disadvantages.
-It seems important to me that you do not stick to one method or just look at the P/E ratio.
-Combine quantitative and qualitative metrics in your due diligence, as presented in the previous post (https://app.getquin.com/activity/XcuRrJwmyP) with valuation methods from this post and you will get a feel for whether you have just found an undervalued company or just gold-plated junk.
-In the end, though, no one is safe from making a bad move, despite extensive analysis.
+As you have probably gathered from my explanations, both methods offer advantages and disadvantages.
+It just seems important to me that you don't stick to one method or stubbornly look at the P/E ratio.
+Combine quantitative and qualitative key figures in your due diligence, as shown in the previous post (https://app.getquin.com/activity/XcuRrJwmyP) with valuation methods from this post and you will get a feeling for whether you have just found an undervalued company or just gold-plated scrap metal.
+Ultimately, however, no one is safe from making a mistake, despite extensive analysis.
 It is more about reducing mistakes and increasing the probability of making the right decisions.
-Stock picking is no longer a game of chance but leads to targeted investments.
-The more precise your analysis, the less panic you will experience in turbulent times!
+Stock picking is therefore no longer a game of chance but leads to targeted investments.
+The more precise your analysis, the less panicky you will be in turbulent times!

 I hope you enjoyed it!
 Unfortunately I couldn't make it much shorter :)